Esperanto holds its annual world

 Keep in mind that Esperanto is intended for world-wide use.
 It is a second language for everyone, simply constructed but with unlimited possibilities.
 It’s not a rival or replacement for any current languages, but a promoter of their survival.

 Vocabulary . . .
 English speakers will recognise a lot of Esperanto vocabulary, especially when written down.
 They will recognise even more if they studied a language like French or Spanish.
 They will recognise nearly everything in a dictionary if they also studied some German.

 Esperanto is designed as a global language.
 It has to work for more than just speakers of English, French, Spanish or German.
 Everyone needs to feel Esperanto is their language.

 So . . .

 And the fun . . .
 English cannot move from ‘dine’ to ‘dinner’ without adding an extra ‘n’ and changing how it pronounces the ‘i’.
 Unlike moving from ‘mine’ to ‘miner’ for example.
-English cannot use the model of ‘I whitened my shoes last night’ to create the sentence ‘I will blue-en my boots tomorrow night’.
-Esperanto can do just that!
-It encourages playing with its ‘bits’, having fun with them.
+English users cannot use the model of ‘I whitened my shoes last night’ to create the sentence ‘I will blue-en my boots tomorrow night’.
+Esperanto users can do just that!
+Esperanto encourages playing with its ‘bits’, having fun with them.
 If the rules are followed, Esperanto will not let players down.
 And you will be understood.
 Maybe you’ll even earn a smile.
-And it’s just as important to avoid embarrassment.
+And it’s also just as important to avoid embarrassment.
 Esperanto avoids idioms almost entirely.
 In this respect Esperanto is quite unlike English or French or modern Greek for that matter.
 So if you say in Esperanto that someone ‘has dug his own grave‘, you would mean just that.
 In a transnational context such ‘a spade is a spade’ plainness is important for unambiguous communication.
 And that is Esperanto’s purpose.
 Of course, people have created excellent poetry as well.

 Creativity . . .